Advice is evolving along with the coronavirus. Here's the latest from staff and wire reports.

 Ramsey County offers a $50 Visa gift card program for people who get their first Pfizer shot at a clinic operated by the St. Paul-Ramsey County Public Health Department, while supplies last.
 The program is open to everyone, regardless of county residence.

-What's the new vaccine requirement in Minneapolis and St. Paul?
+Is there a vaccine requirement in Minneapolis and St. Paul and at the U?

 Where do I need to wear a mask?